ignfab/geoflow-bundle/README.md

 *A tool for reconstructing 3D building models from point clouds, fully automated, with high-detail.
 Free and open-source.*

 ## TLDR;
+This is an adaptation of [geoflow3d/geoflow-bundle](https://github.com/geoflow3d/geoflow-bundle) with fixes and adaptations to ignfab requirements and issues.

 [Install](https://github.com/geoflow3d/geoflow-bundle/releases) and run from your terminal
 ```shell
 lod22-reconstruct --input_footprint=my_footprint.gpkg --input_pointcloud=my_pointcloud.las